FINLAND (Unofficial translation)

 Section 17 The description may only contain subject matter that assists in understanding the invention.
 Where a newly-coined word or a technical term that is not generally accepted has to be used, such term shall be explained.
 The designations and units of measurement may not depart from those in general use in the Nordic countries.

-Where the application includes a deposit of a biological material under Section 8a of the Patents Act, the applicant shall as an appendix to the application give all relevant information regarding the characteristics of the biological material that is available to him.
+Where the application includes a deposit of a biological material under section 8a of the Patents Act, the applicant shall as an appendix to the application give all relevant information regarding the characteristics of the biological material that is available to him.

-Section 17 a (14.6.1985/505) Deposits under the first paragraph of Section 8 a of the Patents Act shall be made with an institution that is an international depositary authority under the Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (the Budapest Treaty) done at Budapest on April 28, 1977, or with another depositary authority recognized by the European Patent Office.
+Section 17a (14.6.1985/505) Deposits under the first paragraph of section 8 a of the Patents Act shall be made with an institution that is an international depositary authority under the Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (the Budapest Treaty) done at Budapest on April 28, 1977, or with another depositary authority recognized by the European Patent Office.
 (15.2.1996/104)

 Deposits shall be made in accordance with the Budapest Treaty.